 Cut Sugar and Refined Carbohydrates from Your Diet

 Most of our diets contain a lot of sugar, which has strong links with obesity.
-Try reducing that or cut sugar altogether from your diet, I did that and it did me wonders.
+Try reducing that or stop eating sugar altogether, I did that and it worked wonders.

 Refined carbohydrates are basically any processed food that no longer contains fiber or other nutrients.
 They include bread, pasta, and rice.
 They’re quick to digest, quickly converting to glucose.